post-self/post-self.ink/content/about/writing.md

 ## The world is built for this

 Queerness
 :   The Post-Self setting is aggressively and explicitly queer.
 This is a place to explore identity through romance — monogamous and polyamorous — gender, species, plurality, anything.
 If it can be queered, please queer it!
 The System makes an attractive target for queer identities, after all.
 Does a trans character transition further sys-side, or do they revel in that identity?
 Perhaps a plural character experiments with forking out singular identities, perhaps not.
-The society is far, far more accepting of such than today's, even phys-side.
+The setting is ripe for metafurry exploration — that is, furries themselves who upload and get to live their lives as their fursonas.
+The society is far, far more accepting of queer identities than today's, even phys-side.

 Neurodivergence
 :   As neurodivergence follows one along after uploading, this is an area ripe for exploration, whether that means finding ways to fork it away or finding ways to revel in it as an integral part of oneself.